-With that in mind, we have to understand that internal communication cannot be reduced only to basic information sharing.
+With that in mind, we have to understand that internal communication cannot be reduced only to basic information-sharing.
 Inter-company correspondence is so much more than that.
 Employees use internal networks to stay updated on recent company news, to share all business-related information, and exchange knowledge on various subjects.
-But also, they use intranet channels to share personal stories, jokes, and other non-work related content.
+But also, they use intranet channels to share personal stories, jokes, and other non-work-related content.

-All this combined, as well as the overall tone of communication between employees, all of it shapes the way outsiders perceive an image of a company in more ways than some might think.
+All this combined, as well as the overall tone of communication between employees, all it shapes the way outsiders perceive an image of a company in more ways than some might think.

 A few years ago, content strategist Brett Lofgreen argued that the most important audience for any content marketing is the company’s very own team.
 This is, by our own experience, very much true.
 Simply put, team managers who strive for success need to educate their employees on such matters as why their work is important and how their well-being affects other team players across the organization.
 And the best way for them to succeed is to get the employees excited about the work they do.

-In her popular TED Talk on reasons why we need to treat our employees as thoughtfully as our customers, expert in organizational behavior Diana Dosik speaks about the potential benefits of highly motivated, loyal, and imaginatively innovating workforce.
-Her opinion is that companies that nurture pleasant work environment and effective internal communication also create smarter and better companies, and we could not agree more.
+In her popular TED Talk on reasons why we need to treat our employees as thoughtfully as our customers, expert in organizational behavior Diana Dosik speaks about the potential benefits of the highly motivated, loyal, and imaginatively innovating workforce.
+Her opinion is that companies that nurture a pleasant work environment and effective internal communication also create smarter and better companies, and we could not agree more.

 There is one more thing managers need to understand and it comes to this: the greatest benefit of working with a team of people who are excited about their work is the fact that they will surely spread the good word about it.
 This is exactly why all employees, in any business, should be treated as valuable brand ambassadors.

 How this works?